Hazelnut: Food

 Hazelnuts are used in confections to make pralines, chocolate truffles, and hazelnut paste products including nougat.
 The combination of ground hazelnuts with chocolate developed around Turin, Italy, is called gianduja; with finer pulverization of the hazelnuts, this subsequently developed into gianduiotto and Nutella.
 In Austria, hazelnut paste is an ingredient for making tortes, such as Viennese hazelnut torte.
 In Kyiv cake, hazelnut flour is used to flavor its meringue body, and crushed hazelnuts are sprinkled over its sides.
 Dacquoise, a French dessert cake, often contains a layer of hazelnut meringue.
 Hazelnuts are used in Turkish cuisine and Georgian cuisine; the snack churchkhela and sauce satsivi are used, often with walnuts.
 Hazelnuts are also a common constituent of muesli.
 The nuts may be eaten fresh or dried, having different flavors.

 Nutrition

 Raw hazelnuts are 5% water, 61% fat, 17% carbohydrates, and 15% protein (table).

 In a 100 g reference amount, raw hazelnuts supply 628 kcal of food energy and are a rich source (20% or more of the Daily Value, DV) of numerous essential nutrients (see table).

-Hazelnuts contain particularly high amounts of protein, dietary fiber, vitamin E, iron, thiamin, phosphorus, manganese, and magnesium, all exceeding 30% DV (table).
-Several B vitamins have appreciable content.
-In lesser but still significant amounts (moderate content, 10–19% DV) are vitamin K, calcium, zinc, and potassium (table).
+Hazelnuts contain particularly high amounts of protein, dietary fiber, vitamin E, thiamin, folate, manganese, and magnesium, all exceeding 20% DV (table).
+In moderate amounts (10–19% DV) are niacin, pantothenic acid, vitamin K, zinc, and potassium (table).

 Hazelnuts are a rich source of dietary fat, accounting for 93% DV in a 100-gram amount.
-The fat components are monounsaturated fat as oleic acid (75% of total), polyunsaturated fat mainly as linoleic acid (13% of total), and saturated fat, mainly as palmitic acid and stearic acid (together, 7% of total).
+The fat components are monounsaturated fat as oleic acid (75% of total), polyunsaturated fat mainly as linoleic acid (13% of total), and saturated fat, mainly as palmitic acid and stearic acid (together, 7% of total; USDA source in table).